 - A learning path can be created dynamically based on the various things – the topics a student/parent/teacher choose to deal with, the current level of the student, etc.

-- Each node in the learning paths is independent but it has attributes denoting what it is for and where it fits.
+- Each node in the learning paths is independent.
+Each node has various properties to denote what it is for and where it fits.

 - There may be an insertion of new nodes/milestones in the learning paths based on the assessment results at a previous node/milestone.
-This is transparent to the students.
-This is used to strengthen the knowledge of the student without showing a discouraging result.
+This is transparent to the students and strengthens their knowledge without showing a discouraging result.

 Learning Paths are used to create a ‘Personalised Learning’ environment where: